marco-eckstein/binance-transaction-history-docs/README.md

 If you enable the export option *Hide transfer record*, *transfer_in* and *transfer_out* tranactions will be hidden, but not *Transfer Between Main Account/Futures and Margin Account* transactions.

+It seems that in November 2023, new operation types have been added.
+At least for my data - for the same time interval - new operation types appeared after Binance had informed me about bug fixes.

 Incomplete list of possible values:

 - Airdrop Assets